sbt/website/src/reference/02-DetailTopics/03-Dependency-Management/03-Library-Management.md

   "org.apache.felix" % "org.apache.felix.framework" % "1.8.0" withSources() withJavadoc()
 ```

 Note that this is not transitive.
-Use the `update-*classifiers` tasks
+Use the `update*Classifiers` tasks
 for that.

 ##### Extra Attributes